Royal Canadian Logistics Service: Canadian Forces Logistics Training Centre

-Each year, CFLTC trains approximately 3,000 military members (both Regular and Reserve Force) and civilians.
-CFLTC provides entry-level training to logistics officers from all three environments.
+Each year, CFLTC trains approximately 4,500 military members (both Regular and Reserve Force) and civilians.
+CFLTC provides entry-level and college-level training to logistics officers from all three environments ranging from the ranks of Lieutenant to Major.
 In addition, CFLTC trains the following sub-occupations for logistics officers: supply chain management, financial management, human resources management, fleet management and food services.

 CFLTC trains the following occupations for non-commissioned members: human resources administrator, financial service administrator, cook, material management technician, ammunition technician, traffic technician, mobile support equipment operator, and musician.

+"Anytime, Anywhere" is the officially recognized military march of the Canadian Forces Logistics Training Centre.
+This march was written by Michael Lett of the Central Band of the Canadian Armed Forces and officially recognized by the Directorate of History and Heritage on 17 February 2021.
+The title was one of several proposed titles and voted on by the staff at CFLTC at a mess dinner.